Be warned. Vent session ahead!

 A lot of thought has to go into every decision we make when thinking “green”.
 Hopefully, I can do a lot of the thinking for you!
 Or we can bounce information and knowledge off one another along our journeys.

 Ok, now back to the animals.
 With this heartbreaking knowledge of what they go through, I am now facing the decision that I knew was coming sooner or later.
 Do I go vegan?
 Do I stand behind my values and change my entire way of eating and view on food in support of animal rights and the sustainability of our planet?
 Or do I continue along the easy path of eating meat and dairy?
 I live with my daughter and fiancé who of course LOVE meat.
 How will this work?
 Will my choices be received negatively or as a pain in the butt?
-Is shopping and eating going to be a nightmare?
-Do I even care if its going to be hard as long as I am standing up for the animals and what I believe in?
-And lastly, is there a balance between practicing veganism and using dairy and honey from my own livestock and bees when the time comes?
-For me it is not a black and white decision.
+Are shopping and eating going to be a nightmare?
+And lastly, is there a balance between practicing veganism and using dairy and honey from my own livestock and bees when the time comes, if the time comes?
+For me, it is not a black-and-white decision.
 I planned on getting chickens and bees for eggs and honey.
 Not just for companionship and to add life to our farm, but to nourish my family organically.
 This is a tough one.
-But maybe the answer is, there is no answer.
+But maybe the answer is, that there is no answer.
 It all comes down to doing what you as an individual feel is ethical and right.
-But if I eat 95% vegan and 5% from my own stocks eggs and honey does that mean I cannot identify as vegan?
+But if I eat 95% vegan and 5% from my own stocks of eggs and honey does that mean I cannot identify as a vegan?
 Yikes!
 So many questions!